 The laboratory aims to provide a high quality and efficient service with provision of expertise in diagnosis using a range of techniques including histology, cytology, immunofluorescence, immunohistochemistry, and electron microscopy as appropriate.

-The NSOPS team consists of two Consultant Histopathologists (one full-time and one part-time), a Lead Biomedical Scientist in Ophthalmic Pathology and a clerical staff member.
+The NSOPS team consists of two Consultant Histopathologists (one full-time and one part-time), a Lead Biomedical Scientist in Ophthalmic Pathology and a PA.

 This user guide has been developed to meet the needs and requirements of our users, and also includes useful information, guidance and advice to enable you to make the most efficient use of our service.